 Mr. Gross’ internal investigations practice has included leading a 22-lawyer team in examining financial reporting and management integrity for the audit committee of an exchange-traded company, reviewing assistance provided by the partners of a professional services firm to a client later convicted of fraud, and investigations of possible self-dealing by corporate officers in various industries.

-Mr. Gross, general counsel for Taylor English, often speaks at continuing legal education programs.
+Mr. Gross often speaks at continuing legal education programs.
 He served as the co-chair of an annual seminar on corporate litigation for 10 years.
 He was previously a member of the Board of Editors of the Georgia Bar Journal, the official publication of the State Bar of Georgia.

-After beginning his career with the New York law firm Sullivan & Cromwell, in 1990 Mr. Gross joined Atlanta’s Powell Goldstein LLP (now Bryan Cave), where he was a partner from 1996 through 2006.
+After beginning his career with a global New York law firm known for its business and commercial law practices and its impact on international affairs, in 1990 Mr. Gross joined a renowned Atlanta-based law firm, where he was a partner from 1996 through 2006.
 He lives in Atlanta with his wife, three daughters, three dogs, two parrots and one turtle.

 State Bar of Georgia